MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/sharedworkspace-members-office.md

 title: SharedWorkspace members (Office) ms.prod: office ms.assetid: e4c2b518-d955-27e1-3e73-173d3c4f961d
-ms.date: 09/07/2018
+ms.date: 01/30/2019
 localization_priority: Normal
 ---

 # SharedWorkspace members (Office)

-The **SharedWorkspace** property of a **Document** object in Microsoft Word, a **Workbook** object in Microsoft Excel, and a **Presentation** object in Microsoft PowerPoint returns a **SharedWorkspace** object which allows the developer to add the active document to a SharePoint site and to manage other objects in the shared workspace site.
+The **SharedWorkspace** property of a **Document** object in Microsoft Word, a **Workbook** object in Microsoft Excel, and a **Presentation** object in Microsoft PowerPoint returns a **SharedWorkspace** object that allows the developer to add the active document to a SharePoint site and to manage other objects in the shared workspace site.

 ## Methods